 - Active time: 1 hour

 - 2 tablespoon homemade or store-bought low sodium chicken broth (or water)

-- 2 teaspoons powdered gelatin, optional (see note above)
+- 2 teaspoons powdered gelatin, optional (see note)

-- 3 slices white bread (about 3 ounces), untrimmed, grated (see note above)
+- 3 slices white bread (about 3 ounces), untrimmed, grated (see note)

 - 5 tablespoons milk

 - 1 1/2 ounces Parmesan cheese, grated, plus extra for garnish